-Revenue - Total revenue from continuing operations in 2015 was \$4,782,000 which represents a 14 percent increase over 2014.
+Revenue - Total revenue from continuing operations in 2016 was \$8,178,000 which represents a 71 percent increase over 2015.
 We experienced revenue growth on both the products and services sides of the business.
+Since a significant component of the year-to-year increase in product and service revenue was related to a single new customer that went live in 2016, it is unlikely that we will experience the same year-over-year revenue growth in 2017.

-- Revenue from products, which includes software license fees (and, in some cases monthly support fees when the license and support fees are bundled) was \$614,000 in 2015, a 20% increase over the \$510,000 reported in 2014.
-The product sales customer base remained consistent year to year with fluctuations in revenue generally reflecting the timing of tier upgrade fees related to the number of accounts covered by certain software licenses.
-The time required to implement a new software license customer due, in part, to the customizations typically requested by the customer generally results in a long lead time from start to finish.
-As such, certain software license revenue planned for 2015 has been pushed out to 2016. - Revenue from services was \$4,168,000 in 2015, which represents a 13 percent increase over the \$3,677,000 reported in 2014.
-Revenue from transaction processing services and professional services were both higher in 2015 as compared to 2014 due to an increase in the number of customers and accounts on file for processing operations and more revenue was generated from professional services due to an increase in the number and value of professional services contracts completed in 2015.
-Maintenance revenue was lower in 2015 than in 2014, due to the expiration of a contract in the second quarter of 2014.
-As expected, revenue from processing services continues to grow as CoreCard's customer base increases; however, the time required to implement new customer programs has taken longer than anticipated due to delays in third party integration and approval processes.
+- Revenue from products, which includes software license fees (and, in some cases monthly support fees when the license and support fees are bundled) was \$1,137,000 in 2016, an 85% increase over the \$614,000 reported in 2015.
+The increase reflects growth in the number of accounts covered by certain software licenses as well as revenue associated with the initial implementation of a key global license customer whose software license was implemented in the quarter ended September 30, 2016. - Revenue from services was \$7,041,000 in 2016, which represents a 69 percent increase over the \$4,168,000 reported in 2015.
+Revenue from transaction processing services, maintenance technical and software support services, and professional services were all higher in 2016 as compared to 2015.
+Processing services benefited from an increase in the number of customers and accounts on file while maintenance revenue increased due to additional revenue associated with software customizations for our license customer base.
+Professional services generated more revenue due to an increase in the number and value of professional services contracts completed during the reporting periods in 2016 which was, in large part, a direct reflection of the customizations provided to the global software license customer base increases; however, the time required to implement new customer programs has proven longer than anticipated due to delays in third party integration and approval processes.
 It is not possible to predict with any accuracy the number and value of professional services contracts that CoreCard's customers will require in a given period.
 Customers typically request our professional services to modify or enhance their CoreCard software implementation based on their specific business strategy and operational requirements, which vary from customer to customer and period to period.

-Cost of Revenue - Total cost of revenue was 53 percent of total revenue for the twelve months ended December 31, 2015, compared to 49 percent for the twelve months ended December 31, 2014.
+Cost of Revenue - Total cost of revenue was 49 percent of total revenue for the twelve months ended December 31, 2016, compared to 53 percent for the twelve months ended December 31, 2015.